Notes on the Universal Elliptic KZB Equation: The Bundle over

 \subsection{The bundle $\bP$}

 Here we construct a bundle $\bP$ over $\E$ on which the universal elliptic KZB connection lives.
 Its fiber over each point of $\E'$ is the Lie algebra

+Denote the corresponding group $\exp\p$ by $\cP$.
+It is prounipotent.
 The universal elliptic KZB connection on it is constructed in Section~\ref{sec:connection}.
-It will have regular (i.e., logarithmic) singularities along the zero section and is thus holomorphic over $\E'$.
-In Section~\ref{sec:rigidity} we will prove that $\bP^\top$ is the local system associated to the universal KZB connection on $\bP$.
+It is flat.
+In Section~\ref{sec:rigidity} we will prove that it is isomorphic to the flat bundle $\bP$.

 The bundle $\bP$ will be constructed as the quotient of $\p\times\C\times\h$ by a lift of the action of $\SL_2(\Z)\ltimes \Z^2$ on $\C\times \h$ to $\p\times\C\times\h$.

 The (completed) universal enveloping algebra of $\p$ is the power series algebra $\C\ll \t,\a \rr$.
 The adjoint action defines the ring homomorphism